Neural flow matching models

 Maximum‑likelihood cost needs Hutch++ divergence estimates Supervised regression; no divergence nor KL Still \(O(n)\) complexity in batch size

-Unclear how to guide with classifiers or text Generalised guidance via energy functions; see “On the Guidance of FM” ([arXiv][8]) No global closed‑form for variance of guided flow; tuning‑heavy
+Unclear how to guide with classifiers or text Generalised guidance via energy functions; see “On the Guidance of FM” ([arXiv][8]) No global closed‑form for the variance of the guided flow; tuning‑heavy

 4 Conditioning & Regularisation